lishuli/-lishuli-aos/README.md

   easing: 'ease', // default easing for AOS animations
   once: false, // whether animation should happen only once - while scrolling down
   mirror: false, // whether elements should animate out while scrolling past them
-  anchorPlacement: 'top-bottom', // defines which position of the element regarding to window should trigger the animation });
+  anchorPlacement: 'top-bottom', // defines which position of the element regarding to window/container should trigger the animation
+});
 ```